yassinebelmamoun/yassinebelmamoun.github.io/content/technical-debt-explained.md

 If you have any of the following signs, it is undoubtly time to take actions:

-- The company sidelines engineering’s concerns as a nice-to-have.
+- The company sidelines engineering’s concerns as a nice-to-have
-- The developers complain about the codebase becoming quite literally a “difficult work environment”.
+- The developers complain about the codebase becoming quite literally a “difficult work environment”
 - New features start shipping very slowly.
-Or stop altogether.
+Or stop altogether
-- Gradual attrition of all engineers who like building things until only “maintenance-style” engineers remain.
+- Gradual attrition of all engineers who like building things until only “maintenance-style” engineers remain
-- Company falls irrecoverably behind the times.
+- Company falls irrecoverably behind the times

 Eventually the codebase goes bankrupt.
 And the only practical choice will be to rebuild the entire thing from the ground up